OrleansContrib/Orleans.Http/readme.md

 ## Authentication / Authorizattion

-In a similar way to AspNet Core Controllers, this package also allow the developer to leverage AspNet Core 3.0 Authentication/Authorization middleware.
+In a similar way to ASP.NET Core Controllers, this package also allow the developer to leverage ASP.NET Core Authentication/Authorization middleware.
 Just add `[Authorize]` attribute to the grain method interface and it will just work the same way.
-Make sure to configure your AspNet Core 3.0 Authentication/Authorizattion middleware.
+Make sure to configure your ASP.NET Core Authentication/Authorizattion middleware.

 # Routes and Attributes

-The routes are generated in a similar way as AspNet Core Attribute Routing.
+The routes are generated in a similar way as ASP.NET Core Attribute Routing.
 By default, no route is generated and all grains are considered private.

 The `Pattern` property of the attributes define the route to be used.
 If the `Pattern` property is ommited, the default route is used as the following pattern: